Create a Marketplace Package

 1. Expand Segments.

-2. Select the segments to include and exclude.
+9. Select the segments to exclude.

 OptionDescription